taocpp/json/doc/Value-Class.md

 ## Uniform Initialization

-As Value has a constructor and assignment operator taking an initializer list, it assigns a special meaning to the use of curly brackets.
-This has consequences wrt the so called "uniform initialization".
+The Value class has both a constructor and an assignment operator accepting an initializer list which assigns a special meaning to curly brackets in these contexts and has consequences regarding the so called "uniform initialization".
-Normally, uniform initialization for most users means that you "always" use curly brackets instead of round brackets when you want to construct an object.
+The idealized intention of uniform initialization was to "always" use curly brackets instead of round brackets to construct an object.
-As curly brackets for Values are use to denote a JSON object they should not be confused with or blindly replace round brackets.
+However as curly brackets for Values are used to denote a JSON Object, they should not be confused with, or blindly replace, round brackets.

 ### `empty_object`

-**Guideline:** Always use `tao::json::empty_object` instead of `{}` when you want an empty JSON object.
+**Guideline:** Always use `tao::json::empty_object` instead of `{}` to create an empty JSON Object.

-The curly brackets are the default constructor in several important cases and thereby create an uninitialized value, e.g. a Value with the type `type::UNINITIALIZED`.
+The curly brackets are the default constructor in several important cases and thereby create an uninitialized value, i.e. a Value of `type::UNINITIALIZED`.

 The following lines behave as expected: